Code-Institute-Submissions/TobinStonelake-entunepreneurs_AprResub/README.md

 1. [Font Awesome:](https://fontawesome.com/)
     - Font Awesome was used on all pages throughout the website to add icons for aesthetic and UX purposes.
 1. [jQuery:](https://jquery.com/)
-    - jQuery came with Bootstrap to make the navbar responsive and other Bootstrap functions.
+    - jQuery came with Materialize to make the navbar responsive and enable other Materialize functions.
 1. [Git:](https://git-scm.com/)
     - Git was used for version control by utilizing the Gitpod terminal to commit to Git and push to GitHub.
 1. [GitHub:](https://github.com/)